MylesB72/Codecademy-practice/README.md

 -Store scores in a .csv file

 # Game Using Classes and Objects
--Example of my work with classes interacting with each other.
+-Example of my work with classes interacting with each other from CS101 Computer Science Pathway/Create a Game Using Classes and Objects

 ## Progress so far